 On 3 July 2018, we published our draft recommendations for the new council, and began a public consultation on the new ward boundaries and electoral arrangements.
 The draft recommendations can be found here.

-From 3 July until 27 August 2018, we will be asking for comments on our draft proposals.
-When the consultation closes, we will consider all the responses and then publish our final recommendations in October 2018.
+From 3 July until 27 August 2018, we asked for comments on our draft proposals.
+When the consultation closed, we considered all the responses and published our final recommendations in October 2018.
+The final recommendations can be found here.

 All our final recommendations must be approved by Parliament.
-Following parliamentary scrutiny of the recommendations, the new wards and ward boundaries will come into force for the council’s first elections in May 2019.
+Following parliamentary scrutiny of the recommendations, the new wards and ward boundaries came into force for the council’s first elections in May 2019.